Exponential hierarchy

 In computational complexity theory, the exponential hierarchy is a hierarchy of complexity classes that is an exponential time analogue of the polynomial hierarchy.
-As elsewhere in complexity theory, “exponential” is used in two different meanings (linear exponential bounds $2^{cn}$ for a constant c, and full exponential bounds $2^{n^c}$), leading to two versions of the exponential hierarchy.
-This hierarchy is sometimes also referred to as the weak exponential hierarchy, to differentiate it from the strong exponential hierarchy.
+As elsewhere in complexity theory, “exponential” is used with two different meanings (linear exponential bounds $2^{cn}$ for a constant c, and full exponential bounds $2^{n^c}$), leading to two versions of the exponential hierarchy.
+These hierarchies are sometimes also referred to as the weak exponential hierarchies, to differentiate them from the strong exponential hierarchy, which contains both of the weak hierarchies.